MyDemo-Organization/programming-practice-new/src/main/java/ds/graph/README.md

     int parent
     ```
 - This would be the parent of the given node to be visited (default value would be -1 for starting and unconnected nodes).

+## 4. Path Measurements

+### 4. (a) Find Longest Path in a Directed Acyclic Graph (DAG)
+- **Problem Statement** : Given a Weighted Directed Acyclic Graph (DAG) and a source vertex s in it, find the longest distances from s to all other vertices in the given graph.
+- **My Approach** :
+  - It looks we could run the BFS and keep a record of all the distances of all the vertices using a **distance array**.
+    - This would be an integer array where value of each index will show its distance from the start index.
+  - May be we can also use the **parentArray** to store the parent of all the vertices visited.
+    - For printing the path we could start from the destination and keep moving up till we reach the null parent for the source.
+- **Solution** :smile: oe
+  - FileName : **LongestPathDAG.java**
+  - assumed the weight to be unity for each edge
+  - to solve with the original weight we have to change the entire structure of the Graph that we have right now